Gaming on a Sony PlayStation is a crazy good time

-One great strategy for protecting against this kind of problem is to purchase an extended warranty for your PS4 or PS5.
+One great strategy for protecting against this kind of problem is to purchase an Manufacturer's Extended Warranty or an Upsie Protection Plan for your PS4 or PS5.
 The manufacturer warranty from Sony

 lasts one year and is limited to “material defects in material and workmanship.”
 But what happens if something goes wrong that Sony won’t cover, like a drop or liquid damage?
 Or, what if something goes wrong on day 367 of owning your console?

 Sony Protect and Protect Plus

 The first option many people look for when purchasing a warranty protection plan is getting one from the manufacturer.
 These first-party plans are popular, with AppleCare being a well-known example in their verticals.
 The thinking is that the manufacturer is particularly invested in the customer experience, and they know their own devices better than anyone else.

 The biggest problem with first-party plans is usually cost.
 And since Sony has kept their pricing for Protect Plus an industry secret (seriously — you cannot find out how much it costs without first registering your console), it’s a good bet they aren’t exactly competing on price.